11 Financial Mistakes to Avoid

 4. Let your kids have whatever they ask for.

-Hey, it’s just a little plastic toy for the toddler.
-But by the time they’re teenagers, they’ll “need” big-time budget-busters like MP3 players, video game consoles, and $100 sneakers.
+Hey, it’s just a little plastic toy for your toddler.
+But by the time they’re teenagers, they’ll “need” big-time budget-busters like cell phones, video game consoles, and $100 sneakers.
 Set them on the right track when they’re young with an allowance and some well-planned money lessons.

 5. Believe that small amounts of money don’t matter.